Venomous0511/math_wizdom/README.md

 ## 🙏 Acknowledgments

-- Thanks to all beta testers for their valuable feedback
+- Thanks to all beta testers for their invaluable feedback on v0.8 and v0.9
+- Special appreciation to our focus group for identifying critical UI/UX improvements
 - Inspired by modern educational technology practices
 - Built with passion for making math accessible to everyone